hrissan/crablib/README.md

 HTTP standard is utter crap, every tiny feature is broken.

-Example - you cannot easily know if request has body or not (depends on lots of factors)
+Example - there is a bunch of rarely used features, like trailers.

 Example - many HTTP headers have unique parser grammar.

+Example - you cannot easily know if request/response has body or not (depends on lots of factors).

 Parts that were working for some time can suddenly stop working.
 For example, Chrome always sent 'connection: upgrade' when connecting to web sockets, but since some version started sending 'connection: upgrade, keep-alive' (WHAAT?), so web socket stopped working until patched.